segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/wear/index.md

 ## Track

-The `track` method lets you record the actions your users perform, and record adiditonal properties the action.
+The `track` method lets you record the actions your users perform, and record additional properties the action.

 You'll want to track an event whenever the user clicks, taps or submits something in your app.
 You can read more about [how it works](/docs/connections/spec/track).